Treatment Allocation under Uncertain Costs: Simulation Study

-In this section, we compare the proposed forest-based method for treatment prioritization under uncertain costs to natural baselines in a simulation study and in two applications: a marketing application and an application to the Oregon Health Insurance Experiment.
-Each method under consideration assigns units a ``score'', and then prioritizes test set observations for treatment in decreasing order of the score until the budget runs out.
-We consider the following 3 methods for choosing this score.
-For the first na\"ive method, this score is an estimate of the treatment effect (ignoring cost), whereas for the next two methods this score is an estimate of $\rho(x)$ from \eqref{eq:ratio}.

-In all our experiments, there is no cost to withholding treatment (i.e., $C_i(0) = 0$) and we have data from a randomized trial with $\PP{W_i = 1} = \pi$, except for the Oregon Health Insurance Experiment, where the treatment propensity depends on the household size $H \in \mathbb{Z}$, $\PP{W_i = 1 \cond H_i = h} = \pi(h)$.
-All methods below will make use of these facts whenever appropriate; for example, causal forests allow the user to pass in values for conditional randomization probabilities (or propensity scores) $\PP{W_i = 1 \cond X_i}$, and in this case we pass the method the true randomization probabilities $\pi$.
+In order to understand numerical aspects of treatment allocation with uncertain costs, we conduct a simulation-based comparison of 6 methods for targeting.
+We consider 4 priority-based methods and two direct optimization methods, proposed by \citet{hoch2002something} and \citet{sun2021empirical}, that are not priority based.
+In all our experiments, there is no cost to withholding treatment (i.e., $C_i(0) = 0$) and we have data from a randomized trial with $\PP{W_i = 1} = p$.
+All methods below will make use of these facts whenever appropriate.